Congress certifies Biden’s Electoral College win

 Among those who still objected included Missouri GOP Sen. Josh Hawley and Republican Rep. Scott Perry of Pennsylvania.

-Vice President Mike Pence defied the president Wednesday as he acknowledged that he did not have the power to unilaterally throw out electoral college votes as Trump had wrongly insisted.
-Pence affirmed Biden’s vote, putting an end to Trump’s efforts to overturn the election.
+Vice President Mike Pence defied the president Wednesday as he maintained that he did not have the power to unilaterally throw out electoral college votes as Trump had wrongly insisted.
+Pence presided over the formal session certifying Biden’s victory, putting an end to Trump’s efforts to overturn the election results.

 The joint session was the last official chance for objections, beyond court cases that have so far proven ineffective for Trump and his team.
 A small group of House lawmakers came close to physically fighting as the vote stretched into the early morning hours.